yarafe/Test/FGT/IPv6/A-Single-VM/README.md

 ![FGT-Single-VM-ELB Design](images/single-vm-elb.png)

-## Traffic Flow
+## Traffic Flow- Inbound

+### Single-VM-Single IPv6 on NIC

 ![FGT-Single-VM-SingleIPv6onNIC Flow](images/single-vm-singleipv6onnic-flow.png)

-1.Connection from client to the public attached to FGT external interface
+1.Connection from client to the public IPv6 attached to FGT external interface

 2.Public IPv6 will be NAT to private IPv6 on external interface